maartenbode/open-in-phpstorm/README.md

 # Open in PhpStorm

-A VS Code/Cursor extension that allows you to quickly open files and projects in PhpStorm directly from your editor.
+A VS Code/Cursor extension that allows you to quickly open files and projects in PhpStorm and PyCharm Community Edition directly from your editor.

 ## Features

-- Open files and folders in PhpStorm with a single click
+- Open files and folders in PhpStorm or PyCharm Community Edition with a single click
+- File extension to IDE mapping
 - Context menu integration in VS Code/Cursor's file explorer
 - Command palette support
-- Maintains your current workspace organization while leveraging PhpStorm's powerful features
+- Maintains your current workspace organization while leveraging your preferred IDE's powerful features

 ## Screenshots